dmuth/twitter-sentiment-analysis/README.md

 Let's say you were running this app on your desktop/laptop (as one does in Docker...) and you're ready to move the app to a server, how do you take all of your data with you?

-This is actually pretty easy--deploy the code to your server but don't start anything.
-Make sure AWS is configured.
+From an Agent, run `./bin/aws-download-latest-backup`.
-Then, run the script `./bin/aws-download-latest-backup`.
 That will connect to AWS and download the latest backup!
 Then simply rename the file to `tweets.db`, start up the containers, and you'll be up and running!